siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

-**The settings on this page are for firmware version 0.98, firmware build 100.xx and above** The version number can be found as the fv variable in the startup JSON message, or by entering {fv:n} or $fv.
-Version 0.98 starts with g2 build 082.06.
+**The settings on this page are for firmware version 0.98, firmware build 100.xx and above**
+- The version number can be found as the fv variable in the startup JSON message, or by entering {fv:n} or $fv
+- The build number can be found as the fb variable in the startup JSON message, or by entering {fb:n} or $fb

 https://github.com/synthetos/g2/wiki/Configuration-for-Firmware-Version-0.98-Build-089